November 13, 2016

 With our new identities, we are now able to move beyond betrayal to be empowered agents of blessing to a world still reeling from blows of betrayal and the sting of sin.
 We can be hunters of good will.

-Father God, we do indeed live in troubled time, but not because a mere election.
+Father God, we do indeed live in a troubled time, but not because a mere election.
 We live in troubled times because of human failure, betrayal misunderstanding, and plain old sin.
 None of us are right and yet all of us are.
 Same sins; different age.

 Lord, we ask You to help us to overcome the world, by filling us with Your Spirit that we may feel Your grace, comfort and love in a world so lacking and troubled.
 Help us not to blame our presidential candidates for our world, but to know it has taken more than one to afflict this world and it will take more than one to restore it – in fact it will take more of One; it will take Your providential care of Your creation.